Matheuscp98/VrfNbiVba/README.md

 ## Description

-This VBA code implements the complete process for the **Varimax Rotated Factor Normal Boundary Intersection (VRF-NBI)** method, as described in the paper ["A Hybrid Multivariate Normal Boundary Intersection Approach with Post-Optimization Assisted by Mixture Design of Experiments"](link).
+This VBA code implements the complete process for the **Varimax Rotated Factor Normal Boundary Intersection (VRF-NBI)** method, as described in the paper ["A Hybrid Multivariate Normal Boundary Intersection Approach with Post-Optimization Assisted by Mixture Design of Experiments"](link), ["Nonlinear Multiobjective Optimization of Efficiency Conditions using a CFD-DOE Hybrid Approach: A Practical Application in Centrifugal Fans for Industrial Ovens"](link), and ["Multiobjective Optimization in Machining Processes with High Dimensionality: An Approach to Post-Pareto Decision Making"](link).
 The code is designed to be run within Excel and covers everything from individual optimization to the NBI process, including post-optimization routines and additional utilities for formatting.

 The main goal is to allow users to execute the VRF-NBI process directly within Excel, utilizing VBA programming for both optimization tasks and visualization.